Learning and Optimization of Implicit Negative Feedback for Industrial Short-video Recommender System: Abstract

 Short-video recommendation is one of the most important recommendation applications in today's industrial information systems.
 Compared with other recommendation tasks, the enormous amount of feedback is the most typical characteristic.
-Specifically, in short-video recommendation, the easiest-to-collect user feedback is from the \textit{skipping} behaviors, which leads to two critical challenges for the recommendation model.
-First, the skipping behavior reflects implicit user preferences, and thus it is challenging for interest extraction.
-Second, the kind of special feedback involves multiple objectives, such as total watching time, which is also very challenging.
+Specifically, in short-video recommendation, the easiest-to-collect user feedback is the \textit{skipping} behavior, which leads to two critical challenges for the recommendation model.
+First, the skipping behavior reflects implicit user preferences, and thus, it is challenging for interest extraction.
+Second, this kind of special feedback involves multiple objectives, such as total watching time and skipping rate, which is also very challenging.
 In this paper, we present our industrial solution in Kuaishou\footnote{\url{www.kuaishou.com}}, which serves billion-level users every day.
-Specifically, we deploy a feedback-aware encoding module which well extracts user preference taking the impact of context into consideration.
+Specifically, we deploy a feedback-aware encoding module that extracts user preferences, taking the impact of context into consideration.
 We further design a multi-objective prediction module which well distinguishes the relation and differences among different model objectives in the short-video recommendation.
-We conduct extensive online A/B testing, along with detailed and careful analysis, which verifies the effectiveness of our solution.
+We conduct extensive online A/B tests, along with detailed and careful analysis, which verify the effectiveness of our solution.

 \ccsdesc[500]{Information systems~Recommender systems}

 \keywords{Implicit Negative Feedback; Short-video Recommendation; Industrial Recommender System}